How Much Omega 3 Per Day Should I Take?

 Is Your Fish Oil Full-Spectrum?

-Natural fish oils contain a cocktail of beneficial fatty acids and nutrient cofactors (besides EPA and DHA) that work together to support our health.
-Unfortunately, many omega-3 products are stripped of this rich fatty acid content through winterization and/or concentration.
+Natural fish oils contain a cocktail of beneficial omega-3 fatty acids and nutrient cofactors besides EPA and DHA.
+These nutrients all work together to support our health.
+Unfortunately, many omega-3 fish oil supplements are stripped of this rich fatty acid content through winterization and/or concentration.

 Just like drinking filtered orange juice is not as healthy as eating a fresh orange, the more an omega-3 oil is processed, the less potent and bioavailable it becomes (25).
 This is why it’s important to look for omega-3 products that are non-winterized (full-spectrum) and contain a broader range of fatty acids than just EPA or DHA.